Welcome to the first step in becoming a confident, compassionate and socially-conscious leader!

 Essay Response: Please write an original 500 word essay in response to the following prompt.

 Identify a problem or issue (in the world, your country, or your community) that you strongly feel needs to be addressed.
 In your essay, be sure to: 1) explain why this issue or problem is of concern to you; 2) discuss the opportunities that you have had to either learn more about or address this issue or problem; and 3) describe how you, as a leader, would like to take action to resolve it.

 Please elaborate on any fundraising plans you have to help pay for your GLW tuition or travel expenses.
-For information and ideas, see the Fundraising Tool-kit.
+See our GLW 2020 Fundraising Toolkit for sample resources and fundraising ideas.

 Part 6: Two Letters of Recommendation

 Letters of recommendation can be uploaded as PDFs, Word documents or image files, or the content of the letters can be cut and pasted into the application as text.

 Part 7: Tuition Assistance (optional)

 When completing your program application, please indicate if you are applying for tuition assistance.
 As noted above, for those applying for tuition assistance, a copy of the applicant’s most recent combined family IRS tax return must be provided and uploaded and is required to complete the application.